AdobeDocs/experience-cloud.en/help/website-implementation/integrations.md

    ![Confirm the matching SDIDs](images/integrations-matchingSDIDs.png)

-If you make additional Target requests in the scope of a page load (not including single-page apps) that are part of A4T activities, it's good to them unique names (not target-global-mbox) so that they will continue to have the same SDIDs of the initial Target and Analytics requests.
+If you make additional Target requests in the scope of a page load (not including single-page apps) that are part of A4T activities, it's good to give them unique names (not target-global-mbox) so that they will continue to have the same SDIDs of the initial Target and Analytics requests.

 ## Customer Attributes